lpgera/dirigera/README.md

 # Dirigera

-A TypeScript client library for IKEA's DIRIGERA smart home hub.
+An unofficial TypeScript client library for IKEA's DIRIGERA smart home hub.

+The library is based on reverse-engineering the communication with the DIRIGERA hub.
+Changes to the hub's firmware may break functionality.
+Some of the type definitions are incomplete, and some of the methods are not tested.
+Feedback and contributions are welcome!

 - [Quick start](#quick-start)
 - [CLI](#cli)